seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Sirs, stop their mouths, let them not speak to me;
 But let them hear what fearful words I utter.
 O villains, Chiron and Demetrius!
-Here stands the spring whom you have stain’d with mud,
+Here stands the spring whom you have stain'd with mud,
-This goodly summer with your winter mix’d.
+This goodly summer with your winter mix'd.
-You kill’d her husband, and for that vile fault
+You kill'd her husband, and for that vile fault
-Two of her brothers were condemn’d to death,
+Two of her brothers were condemn'd to death,
 My hand cut off and made a merry jest;
 Both her sweet hands, her tongue, and that more dear
 Than hands or tongue, her spotless chastity,
-Inhuman traitors, you constrain’d and forced.
+Inhuman traitors, you constrain'd and forced.
 What would you say, if I should let you speak?
 Villains, for shame you could not beg for grace.
 Hark, wretches! how I mean to martyr you.
 This one hand yet is left to cut your throats,
-Whilst that Lavinia ’tween her stumps doth hold
+Whilst that Lavinia 'tween her stumps doth hold
 The basin that receives your guilty blood.
 You know your mother means to feast with me,
 And calls herself Revenge, and thinks me mad:
 Hark, villains!
 I will grind your bones to dust
-And with your blood and it I’ll make a paste,
+And with your blood and it I'll make a paste,
 And of the paste a coffin I will rear
 And make two pasties of your shameful heads,
-And bid that strumpet, your unhallow’d dam,
+And bid that strumpet, your unhallow'd dam,
 Like to the earth swallow her own increase.
 This is the feast that I have bid her to,
 And this the banquet she shall surfeit on;